wp-plugins/gts-translation/readme.txt

 We'll also keep a copy in our database in case the moderators or editors decide to make more changes.

+= When I switch my blog to Russian, all I see are question marks...what gives?
+This happens when the data is stored in MySQL with the wrong character encoding.
+Execute the following (being sure to replace 'wp_' with the prefix specified in wp-config.php if you've changed that value):

+ALTER TABLE wp_gts_translated_options CONVERT TO CHARACTER SET 'utf8';
+ALTER TABLE wp_gts_translated_posts CONVERT TO CHARACTER SET 'utf8';
+ALTER TABLE wp_gts_translated_terms CONVERT TO CHARACTER SET 'utf8';

+Then get in touch with us so that we can help you reload your content.

 = What is theme translation? =
 Your WordPress theme is made up of a series of PHP files called templates.